John M. Strawn, Ph.D.

 - (with C. Roads).
 Foundations of Computer Music.
 MIT Press, 1985.
 600 pp.

 - Digital Audio Engineering: An Anthology.
 Madison, WI: A-R Editions, 1985.
 144 pp.

 - Digital Audio Signal Processing: An Anthology.
 Madison: A-R Editions, 1985.
-283 pp. Any early version of the phase vocoder chapter is available as PDF and PS here.
-A version of Julius Smith’s introductory filter article is available here.
+283 pp. An early version of the phase vocoder chapter is available here and an early version of Julius Smith’s introductory filter chapter is available here.